Skyfighter64/skyfighter64.github.io/_posts/2024-10-21-Driving-Around.md

 Realizing this was very straight forward.
-I only needed to provide the PWM-Signals corresponding to a certain speed to the forward or backwards inputs of the motor driver and check if its within certain boundaries.
+I only needed to provide the PWM-Signals corresponding to a wanted speed to the forward or backwards inputs of the motor driver and check if it's within certain boundaries.

-The minimum speed requirement was needed since I found out that the motors were actually not turning for PWM-Signals below a certain amount.
-This way I can just turn the motors of if such a speed is given.
+The minimum speed requirement mentioned above was needed since I found out that the motors were actually not turning for PWM-Signals below a certain threshold.
+This way I can just turn the motors of if such a speed is given, hopefully preventing them from getting fried.

-For future uses I also added some getter functions to retrieve the current speed and driving direction from the motor.
+For future use I also added some functions to retrieve the current speed and driving direction from the motor.

 The resulting code can be found in [motor_driver.cpp](https://github.com/Skyfighter64/Robocore/blob/main/src/core/motor_driver.cpp) inside my [Robocore](https://github.com/Skyfighter64/Robocore) project.

 ## Inverse Kinematics

+//todo